samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 As you can see it's quite bare in the initial load.
 And this makes it difficult for our search engine bot to crawl and mine your precious data because nothing is there to begin with.

-However with Nuxt, your app is generated on the server side first.
+However, with Nuxt, your app is generated on the server-side first.
 So once it hits your browser, all your pages are already populated.

 _Nuxt App_